transferwise/tw_bootcamp_2019/README.md

 ## Submitting your solution and source files

 - Download this template
- - Implement your solution **in any language**
+- Implement your solution in any language (we prefer Java if possible)
- - Share your source code and the solution file as `links.csv` within a zip file
+- Share your source code and the solution file as `links.csv` within a zip file. **Please make sure you save it as a valid CSV file!** :slightly_smiling_face:
- - Upload the zip in GreenHouse
+- Upload the zip using the upload button you should see at the end of the test